JazzMaster/LazGFX/README.md

 Allegro is now on a similar path to SDL but not-so-much better maintained.
 (Its also not on GH)

-There is yet another method to do this in C. (libmlv3- a SMFL port) SFML is unfinished and "missing in many places".
+There is yet another method to do this in C.
+SFML is unfinished and "missing in many places".
 SFML lacks "Basics".
-We have those routines.
+MLV3 aims to fix this.

 SDL is a way to also learn OpenGL in a way that builds.
 Lazarus OGL demos DO NOT work correctly.

+WinAPI and xAPI(x11) ARE more efficient- DO use hardware graphics(usually).
+The reasoning behind SDL- at the moment- is due to "compatibility" and "syntax".

+Once I can find the docs, I may rewrite an "effectual SDL layer" using IFDEFs instead.
+(THIS is the correct way to do things. x11 and Windows already use "base graphics routines"-why reInvent the wheel unless its broken?)

+Scaling and aspect ratios probly need to be added in, regardless.
+Palettes are undefined normally- and video modes probed- however "these old modes" are not longer supported.
+(Ive implemented a few hacks to get around this.)

+Im not against C- Im against BAD CODE in GENERAL.
+(C is usually coded wrong- the logic is funky) If anything, its the core routines that will need changing.

 #### can we add routines??